misterfoxy/Tech-Pathway-React/01-Progressing/03-CSS-Frameworks/README.md

-## 1.3 CSS Frameworks
+# 1.3 CSS Frameworks

 In this activity we are going to install one of the popular CSS Frameworks and utilize their built-in components in an application.

-# Instructions
+## Folder Setup & Installation

+If you have done this in a previous exercise, you may be able to skip some steps below such as the creation of the folder and

-* If you haven't done so already, create a folder called `reactworkshop` separate from this repository that you can use for all of the activities in this repo.
+* Create a folder called `reactworkshop` separate from this repository that you can use for all of the activities throughout the lesson.

+* Since these activities were all built using Create React App all we will need to do is `npm install` once and then copy and paste the `src` folders for each.

+	* NOTE: You do NOT need to run Create React App in order to do these exercises.
+All you will need to do is install the dependencies in the provided node package.json file.

 * Copy the entire `src` folder with [Unsolved/src](Unsolved/src) and paste it into your `reactworkshop` folder.

-* Install node packages if you haven't done so already by running the command `npm install` from within the [Unsolved/src](Unsolved/src) folder.
+* Install node packages by running the command `npm install` from within the [Unsolved/src](Unsolved/src) folder.

 * Stop the dev server if it is already running.
 Start the app in dev mode by running `npm start`.

+## Exercise

 * Using the starter code in the [Unsolved](Unsolved) folder, install one of the CSS Frameworks of your choice listed below.